omni360/extrusiongen/README.md

 Changelog
 ---------

+[2014-07-04] v0.2.36
+ - Added two new mesh features
+   	 + shapeStyle: "circle" (default) or "oval"
+	 + shapeTwist: percentage of rotations (still experimental)
+ - Fixed a form issue: when de-selecting the 'split shape' options (the 'base type' settings was still recognized which broke the mesh).
+ - Fixed the createHumanReadableTimestamp() function: added leading zeros.
+ - Changed the default output file names to more expressive ones.

+[2014-07-03]
+ - IKRS.PathDirectedExtrudeGeometry.js: added the 'options.shapeTwist'
+   param to the constructor.
+ - Added the IKRS.ShapeFactory class and subclasses for circles and ovals.

 [2014-07-02] v2.0.35
  - store_custom_dildo.php: changed the submit method to HTTP POST.
  - Added the setCookie() and getCookie() functions (main.js).